Skip to content

 Yesterday, after six days of persistent drizzle and torrential rain, the sun finally broke through over Bossche Zuiderpark.
 Bartenders who had gotten used to quietly serving those few customers who braved the rain for a white wine (because it's summer, for crying out loud!) or a special beer in the first few days suddenly had to go full steam ahead.
 In front of the tents, the queues got longer again, but not even that much longer.
 During the week I was there almost every day, the shows were already remarkably full.

 Audiences have known how to find Theatre Festival Boulevard for years.
-But not only that: for years, I have seen a combination of makers and audience members there that you rarely find together in the normal theatre season.
-Deciding to go separately to a theatre building, after arranging babysitting and finding a parking space for your bike, for a single performance by makers you don't know, in a style that is strange and on a subject you have little interest in, is more difficult than walking by a tent and experiencing something you have never experienced before between wine and hamburger.
+But not only that: for years I have seen a combination of makers and audience members there that you rarely find together in the normal theatre season.
+The decision, after arranging babysitting and finding a parking space for the bike, to go separately to a theatre building for a single performance by makers you do not know, in a style that is strange and on a subject you have little interest in, is more difficult than walking by a tent and experiencing something you have never experienced before between wine and hamburger.

 A through-composed tantrum